medialab/minet/docs/cli.md

                              cancelled their retweet.
-    - "unavailable_retweeted_tweet": the retweeted tweet is unavailable, meaning it was either deleted by its original user, or that the original user was deactivated or censored by Twitter.
+    - "unavailable_retweeted_tweet": the retweeted tweet is unavailable, meaning it was either deleted by its original user, censored by Twitter, or that the original user was deactivated.
     - "protected_retweeted_user": tweet cannot be found because it is a retweet of a protected user.
     - "suspended_retweeted_user": tweet cannot be found because it is a retweet of a suspended user.